-You should not rely on the historical record of our founders' and management's performance as indicative of our future performance.
-See "Risk Factors - General Risk Factors - Past performance by our management team and their respective affiliates may not be indicative of future performance of an investment in the company."
+You should not rely on the historical record of our management team's or their respective affiliates' performance as indicative of our future performance.
+See "Risk Factors - General Risk Factors - Past performance by any member or members of our management team, any of their respective affiliates, or Reinvent Capital may not be indicative of future performance of an investment in the company."

-Initial Rusiness Combination
+Initial Business Combination

-The NYSE rules require that our initial business combination must be with one or more operating businesses or assets with a fair market value equal to at least 80% of the net assets held in the trust account (net of amounts disbursed to management for working capital purposes, if permitted, and excluding the amount of any deferred underwriting discount held in trust).
-We refer to this as the 80% of net assets test.
+Nasdaq listing rules require that our initial business combination must be with one or more target businesses that have an aggregate fair market value equal to at least 80% of the value of the trust account (excluding any deferred underwriting commissions and taxes payable on interest earned on the trust account) at the time of our signing a definitive agreement in connection with our initial business combination.
+We refer to this as the 80% of fair market value test.
 If our board of directors is not able to independently determine the fair market value of the target business or businesses, we will obtain an opinion from an independent investment banking firm or another independent entity that commonly renders valuation opinions with respect to the satisfaction of such criteria.
 We do not currently intend to purchase multiple businesses in unrelated industries in conjunction with our initial business combination, although there is no assurance that will be the case.